stefoy/AriPlus/README.md

   -ConcurrencyLimit <value>

+  -Online options will download the latest modules from Github so you only need to download ResourceInventory.ps1

+* Download "ResourceInventory.ps1" or Clone the repositroy in Azure CloudShell or Desktop version of Powershell 7
-* Run "ResourceInventory.ps1".
+* Run "ResourceInventory.ps1 - Online".
 In Azure CloudShell you're already authenticated.
 In PowerShell Desktop you will be redirected to  Azure sign-in page.